Biology concepts – evolution, reproductive advantage, natural selection, co-dominance, X-linked genes

 might die from sickle cell disease, but probably not from sickle cell trait or beta-thalassemia.
 Learning not to eat fava beans makes the G6PDH mutation less lethal.
 One might very well live to an age where one could mate and pass on his/her genes.
 The diseases might still kill the patient, just not as soon as malaria would.

-P. vivax uses Duffy Ag as a way to enter the red blood cells, those with the Duffy SNP are resistant to P. vivax malaria – they don’t even have to suffer with some other disease, just a simple case of chance.
-And chance favors the prepared mind – the Duffy antigen binding protein is now a candidate for use as a P. vivax vaccine.
+P. vivax uses Duffy Ag as a way to enter the red blood cells, those with the Duffy SNP are resistant to P. vivax malaria – they don’t even have to suffer with some other disease; just a simple case of chance.
+And the prepared mind exploits chance – the Duffy antigen binding protein is now a candidate for use as a P. vivax vaccine.

 Next week, how the plague was defeated by a genetic disease.